miohtama/ansible-steem/README.md

-## Ansible install script for Steem
+# Ansible install script for Steem

-This is an Ansible playbook that sets up steemd on Ubuntu 14.04.
-It saves you a lot of time of manual package building and setting up the miner.
+This is an Ansible playbook that sets up steemd on Ubuntu 14.04 for mining, witness or seeding.
+An automated playbook saves you a lot of time of manual package building and configuration process.

 ## Features

-* Compatible with any server provider: Amazon, Linode, Digital Ocean
+* Compatible with any server provider: Amazon, Linode, Digital Ocean, Azure

 * Creates processor optimal steemd mining configuration and makes steemd to start on the server reboot

-* Starts steemd under screen so you cannot connect to the miner session easily
+* Starts steemd under screen so you can connect to the session easily to diagnose possible problems

 * Generates initial private key with brain key configuration file for mining

 ### Prerequisites

+* Get a server with SSH access

+* Make sure you have port 2001 open for incoming TCP/IP connections

 * Have Python 2.7 and virtualenv command installed on a local computer in order to run Ansible.
 [Windows download link](https://www.python.org/download/releases/2.7/).
-For Linux use your distribution Python 2.7 package.
+For Linux use your distribution provided Python 2.7 package.
 For OSX you have Python 2.7 installed out of the box.

 * You need to set up [SSH to allow passwordless connection to you server](https://opensourcehacker.com/2012/10/24/ssh-key-and-passwordless-login-basics-for-developers/).

 Example for Amazon:

     ssh-add key-file-given-by-amazon.pem